 |XP screw-thread||XJ - original X-Joint||NJ - current joint (2017)|

-XX, XS, NS & NX joins – these use a specialised expansion joint called an X-Joint.
+XX, XS, NS, PX & NX joins – these use a specialised expansion joint called an X-Joint.
 They are a specific patented technology that is unique to X-POLE.
-Older style XJ joints had a circle pin in the centre (from XX & XS models), new joints (NX & NS models) have an oval centre pin.
+Older style XJ joints had a circle pin in the centre (from XX & XS models), new joints (PX, NX & NS models) have an oval centre pin.
 Read more about that here.

 Check that the x-joints open & close evenly on both sides & that the internal screws aren’t rounded out.
 Also check that the centre pin is firmly in place.
 All sets using X-Joints should come with 3 x-joints.
 They will range in length, but if in doubt ask us.

-We have some older XJ joints, and some adapter joints.
+We no longer have older XJ joints, but we do have some adapter joints.
 NJ (for newer & current stock) are usually in stock & available immediately.

 Before ordering extensions or new joints please call us to ensure you’re ordering the correct part.